MonashBI/arcana-legacy/README.rst

 Analysis workflows are constructed and executed using the NiPype package, and can either be run locally or submitted to high HPC facilities using NiPype’s execution plugins.
-For a requested analysis output, NiAnalysis determines the required processing steps by querying the archive to check for missing intermediate outputs before constructing the workflow graph.
-When running in an environment with ` the modules package <http://modules.sourceforge.net>`_ installed, NiAnalysis manages the loading and unloading of software modules per pipeline node.
+For a requested analysis output, Arcana determines the required processing steps by querying the archive to check for missing intermediate outputs before constructing the workflow graph.
+When running in an environment with ` the modules package <http://modules.sourceforge.net>`_ installed, Arcana manages the loading and unloading of software modules per pipeline node.

 Design
 ------

-NiAnalysis is designed with an object-oriented philosophy, with the acquired and derived data sets along with the analysis pipelines used to derive the derived data sets encapsulated within "Study" classes.
+Arcana is designed with an object-oriented philosophy, with the acquired and derived data sets along with the analysis pipelines used to derive the derived data sets encapsulated within "Study" classes.

-The NiAnalysis package itself only provides the abstract *Study* and *CombinedStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different modalities and contrasts (e.g. PetStudy, DiffusionMriStudy,
+The Arcana package itself only provides the abstract *Study* and *CombinedStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different modalities and contrasts (e.g. PetStudy, DiffusionMriStudy,